Atlas-OS/docs/docs/getting-started/installation.md

         <p>Credit to [@amitxv](https://github.com/amitxv) for the video demonstration.<p>
     </center>

-### :material-microsoft-windows-classic: Your old Windows installation
-Your previous Windows installation has been moved to a `Windows.old` folder in your Windows drive.
-This contains all of your old Windows user data, meaning that you can retrieve any data you may need from it.

-When you're certain all data needed has been retrieved, follow these steps to delete it:

-1. Open **Windows Settings** :material-arrow-right: **System** :material-arrow-right: **Storage**
-1. Click **Temporary files**, and wait for it to scan your files
-1. Select **Previous version of Windows**, and then click **Remove files**

 ## :material-screwdriver: Driver Updates

 Drivers are essential software components that enable the OS to communicate with hardware devices.
 While Windows comes with basic drivers pre-installed, some devices, such as Bluetooth devices, printers, or speakers, likely require additional drivers to function properly.